-IFRS 9 replaces the incurred loss model with an expected credit loss model.
-The new impairment model is to be applied to financial assets measured at amortised cost or fair value through other comprehensive income, with the exception of investments in equity instruments (shares and participations), and to contract assets in accordance with IFRS 15.
+IFRS 9 replaced the incurred loss model with an expected credit loss model.
+The new impairment model is applied to financial assets measured at amortised cost or fair value through other comprehensive income, with the exception of investments in equity instruments (shares and participations), and to contract assets in accordance with IFRS 15.